 Yes.
 Face coverings must be worn by all students, faculty, staff and visitors in shared spaces inside College facilities, including classrooms and communal spaces, and outdoors in areas where physical distancing cannot be observed.
 Face coverings must cover both the nose and mouth.

 Students, faculty, staff and visitors are encouraged to provide their own face covering.
 The Pennsylvania Department of Health has issued guidance on how to make a homemade facemask.

 Face masks are preferred, but face shields are acceptable.

 Those without a face covering should refer to signs at building entry points that indicate where a face covering can be obtained.

-- Individuals unable to wear face coverings (a face mask or face shield) due to a medical exemption are encouraged to be extra cautious and required to observe social distancing guidelines and other preventative measures.
+Individuals unable to wear face coverings (a face mask or face shield) due to a medical exemption are encouraged to be extra cautious and required to observe physical distancing guidelines and other preventative measures.